 2. Be clear

-Be abundantly clear on the real drivers for change and why the change must occur.
+Be abundantly clear about the real drivers for change and why the change is necessary.

 3. Ongoing engagement